ettoreciarcia/personal-website-hugo/content/posts/01-IaC-and-pipeline-my-personal-website.md

 }
 ```

-Now we can generate *AWS_ACCESS_KEY* and *AWS_SECRET_ACCESS_KEY* from AWS console and insert this value in Git Hub Action secret in our applicaiton repository.
+Now we can generate *AWS_ACCESS_KEY* and *AWS_SECRET_ACCESS_KEY* from AWS console and insert this value in GitHub Action secret in our applicaiton repository.
 We also need to configure *BUCKET_NAME* and *DISTRIBUTION*

 ### 3.3 GitHub Actions Configuration